Yuzhen11/HeadFirstDesignPattern/ch5_singleton/README.md

 Singleton Pattern is very simple but useful.
 Use double-checked locking in multi-thread environment.
 In Java, we can use `synchronized` keyword to make a critical section, in C++, we need to use lock and mutex.

+Actually, we can use C++ style to implement Singleton.
+And C++11 will gurantee that the initialization is thread-safe.